-Located in the Edgewater community this family destination recently received a facelift of sorts:a new playground!
+Cedar Park totals 0.39 acres and is located in the Edgewater community this family destination recently received a facelift of sorts: a new playground!
 The new playground replaces a smaller, older playground, has soft surfacing and complies with the Americans with Disabilities Act (ADA) to be accessible to children with disabilities.

-In addition to accessible, the new playground features colorful age appropriate action packed play areas with swings, slides, and climbing elements that keep children busy, soft surface tiles and rubber surfacing, new walkways, new fencing, improvements to existing spray pool, trash receptacles, new drinking fountain, benches, and new landscaping.
+In addition to accessible, the new playground features the colorful age-appropriate action-packed play areas with swings, slides, and climbing elements that keep children busy, soft surface tiles and rubber surfacing, new walkways, new fencing, improvements to existing spray pool, trash receptacles, new drinking fountain, benches, and new landscaping.